tracytle651/tracytle-portfolio/README.md

 ## Portfolio Projects

+In this section you can find short summary of the listed projects for quick comprehension.
+For more details, please check out the documents in each respective project folder.

 ### [Pricing Performance Analysis](./pricing-performance-analysis)
 This project analyzed sales and pricing performance data from a regional thrift retailer.
 Using R for data cleaning and preparation, the final output was an interactive Tableau dashboard that allowed stakeholders to track markdown trends and category performance.
 [**Pricing Performance Tracker Dashboard**](https://public.tableau.com/app/profile/thuong.le1526/viz/PricingPerformanceTracker/Dashboard)